fawce/TR_CONNECT/README.md

 Example:

-tr.query('IBM', 'ws.1001', 'Q') retrieves the Net Sales or Revenues for IBM, on a quarterly basis.
+tr.query('IBM', 'ws.1001', 'Q') retrieves the time-series history of Net Sales or Revenues for IBM, on a quarterly basis.

 Searching for IDs